Minenik2/IN2000_Oblig1/README.md

 # IN2000_Oblig1
  First Task for UIO in the IN2000 program
- Making an android question app
+ Making an android question app, written in the kotlin programming language

  ## How to run
  to run this app you gonna have to open android studio and then open this project